amaranth-lang/amaranth/docs/lang.rst

 .. warning::

-   When applied to nMigen boolean values, the ``~`` operator computes negation, and when applied to Python boolean values, the ``not`` operator also computes negation.
+   When applied to Amaranth boolean values, the ``~`` operator computes negation, and when applied to Python boolean values, the ``not`` operator also computes negation.
 However, the ``~`` operator applied to Python boolean values produces an unexpected result:

    .. doctest::